Water-Harvesting Video Gallery

 See Brad Lancaster – Harvesting Rainwater, Brad’s channel on YouTube, for additional videos.
-New videos will be added on an ongoing basis.
+New videos will be added periodically.

 Focus Forward films “highlight exceptional people and world-changing ideas that are impacting the course of human development, changing our lives for the better.
 These short 3-minute stories introduce visionaries and thinkers and in some cases everyday folks who have brought a quantum leap to human progress by their efforts and inventions.”

 Tucson filmmaker Andrew Brown says, “A short film I made on local rainwater-harvesting genius Brad Lancaster was a semifinalist in the Focus Forward film competition!
 I would really appreciate it if you took the time to check it out… and share if you can.
 I really believe in Brad’s message.”